nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 The JavaSE Tutorials on Basic IO are quite long, and I'm nearly done studying them.
 Hopefully I'll have a better grasp on what I'm doing next time I need to work with Files, Scanning, and Streams in general.

+Reviewed Hash Tables data structure and methods.
+Did pretty well, and could probably be conversant about the topic.
+Coding one without help might be mostly successful - not quite there yet.

 ## Tuesday 21-Mar-2023

 Researching algorithmic complexity, it is good to remember: